thooks1203/echodeed/DEMO_VIDEO_SCRIPT.md

 **YOU SAY:**
 "Hi, I'm [Your Name].
 Today I want to show you EchoDeed™—the anonymous kindness platform that's transforming school culture while actually reducing your staff's administrative burden.

 Character education shouldn't be another checkbox for overwhelmed teachers.
 EchoDeed™ makes it effortless—students drive the culture shift themselves through anonymity and real rewards, while teachers get 95% of their verification time back.
-We're live at Eastern Guilford High School with Principal of the Year Dr. Darrell Harris.
 Let me show you how it works."

 ---